-Question 1: What is teething?
+Q. What is teething?

 It depends who you talk to.
-In my personal opinion, teething has received a large volume of negative media coverage and has become somewhat an old wives tale.
+In my opinion, teething has received a large volume of negative media coverage and has become somewhat an old wives’ tale.
 Yes, children have some degree of discomfort and uneasiness when the teeth erupt into the mouth.
-But this is a natural process which should not be associated with pain.
+But this is a natural process that should not be associated with pain.

-Question 2: In adult terms, what could you compare the pain and feeling to?
+Q. In adult terms, what could you compare the pain and feeling to?

-Question 3: What are the symptoms of teething?
+Q. What are the symptoms of teething?

 Teething should not have any symptoms outside of excess drooling.
 When a child has a runny tummy, fever or any other unusual symptoms, this is not related to the teething process.
-Mothers should not resign all symptoms to being teething, if a child is sick, there is usually another underlying cause for this.
+Mothers should not resign all symptoms to being teething.
+If a child is sick, there is usually another underlying cause for this.

-Question 4: Is there a specific order in which the teeth appear/erupt?
+Q. Is there a specific order in which the teeth appear/erupt?

-Usually the lower anterior incisor (bottom front teeth) appear first.
+Usually, the lower anterior incisor (bottom front teeth) appear first.
 However, as with everything in the human body, there are anomalies to this rule.
 Some children will get their upper central incisors first.
 Some children grow the pointy canine teeth first.
 Either way, it does not matter, all the teeth will erupt in good time.

-Question 5: How many teeth are there?
+Q. How many teeth are there?

 There are 20 teeth in the primary dentition.

-Question 6: When do these baby teeth start coming in and by when should it be finished?
+Q. When do these baby teeth start coming in and by when should it be finished?

-However, some children only get there last few teeth growing through by 3 years of age.
-If your child is 3 years old and still does not have all 20 teeth then you should certainly visit your dentist.
-I do recommend children see the dentist from the age of 2, so we usually pick up on any problems at this stage anyway.
+However, some children only get their last few teeth growing through by the time they are three.
+If your child is three years old and still does not have all 20 teeth then you should certainly visit your dentist.
+I do recommend children see the dentist from the age of two, so we usually pick up on any problems at this stage anyway.

 Again, any problems will be picked up at routine dental visits.
 Interestingly, boys are usually much later in their eruption pattern as compared to girls.
-Boys can sometimes lose their teeth up to 2 years later than their female counterparts.
+Boys can sometimes lose their teeth up to two years later than their female counterparts.
 Losing the first tooth is a sign of emotional maturity.
 I usually say that when they lose their first tooth they are ready for Grade 1.

-Question 9: Should you brush your baby’s teeth as they start to arrive and how should you do it?
+Q. Should you brush your baby’s teeth as they start to arrive and how should you do it?

-Question 11: What age should you take your baby/child to the dentist?
+Q. At what age should you take your baby/child to the dentist?

-2 years of age.
+Two years of age.